emdidar/chrome-image-hider/README.md

     *   Click the "Clear All Rules" button to remove all hiding rules.
 4.  **Toggle auto-hiding:**
     *   Right-click anywhere on a page.
     *   Select "Toggle auto-hide on this page".
+This will disable or re-enable image hiding for the current tab only.
 5.  **Restore hidden images:**
     *   Right-click anywhere on a page.
     *   Select "Restore hidden images (this page)".